-Indeed, less than a month after making the statement here in issue, the Prime Minister, in the statement dealt with in paragraphs 3 and 4, supra, said that Respondent was "... prepared ... to govern South West Africa in the spirit of the old mandate 2 ."
+Indeed, less than a month after making the statement here in issue, the Prime Minister, in the statement dealt with in paragraphs 3 and 4, supra, said that Respondent was "... prepared ... to govern South West Africa in the spirit of the old mandate 2."

-And a year later, in a statement also quoted by Applicants3, the Prime Minister emphasized that-
+And a year later, in a statement also quoted by Applicants 3, the thereby clearly indicating that Respondent regarded its actions in regard to the Territory as falling within the permissible bounds of the Mandate.

+Prime Minister emphasized that-

 "... although we adopt the standpoint ... that the mandate no longer exists, the mandate itself laid down ... that the Union had the right to govern South West Africa as an integral part of the Union.
-We can, for example, make all our laws of application to it and govern it simply as part of the Union"
+We can, for example, make all our laws of application to it and govern it simply as part of the Union ..."